- 30 grams Luke Warm Water

 9Afternoon tea Brunch Snack Autumn Christmas Father's Day Grandparent's Day Mother's Day New Year’s Eve Spring Summer Baking BBQ Children birthday Everyday Holiday Kids in the kitchen Party Picnic Biscuit/cookie Bread Cake Roll New Zealand Easy Low budget Quick Appetizer Side dish British & Irish Australian

-1. To activate the Yeast, thoroughly mix the Yeast with the luke warm water and let sit for 15 minutes.
-(Luke warm water means sticking your little finger in for 3-4 seconds without pain)
+3. To activate the Yeast, thoroughly mix the 2 teaspoons of Yeast with the teaspoon of sugar in the luke warm water and let it sit to rise.

-3. Scrape down the sides.
-Add butter and mix for another10 seconds at speed 8 to resemble breadcrumbs.
+6. Scrape down the sides, add chilled diced unsalted butter and mix for 10 seconds at speed 8.

-4. Scrape down the sides.
-Add Yeast first then Lemonade and blend for 40 seconds at speed 6.
+8. Scrape down the sides.
+Add Yeast first, then 250 grams Lemonade and blend for 40 seconds at speed 6.

-7. Pour dough mixture into a lightly greased bowl (greased bowl to allow the mixture to easily come out of the bowl later on) l cover the bowl with plastic wrap and a clean tea towel.
-Let sit for 60 minutes and allow the mixture to rise.
+9. Pour dough mixture into a lightly greased bowl (greased bowl is to allow the mixture to easily come out of the bowl later on) l cover the bowl with plastic wrap and a clean tea towel.
+Let sit for 30 minutes and allow the mixture to rise.

 Start with placing the first one in the centre then place each scone hard up against the previous one going around in a circle.
 This will allow each scone to be touching each other and rise together while cooking.
 (I lightly spray Olive Oil onto the mouth of a 6cm glass and use that as a cookie cutter.)

 12. Place cooking tray into the stove griller (but do not turn on the grill) Let the scone dough rise a second time, in the dark for another 30 minutes.